 Srinivasa Ramanujan Iyengar, the greatest Indian mathematician of 20th century, contributed immensely in fields like number theory, mathematical analysis, string theory, and crystallography.
 His genius has been admired by some greatest contemporaries of his time.
 He is hailed to be one of the most famous in the field of number theory.
-Although he lived for a short span of 32 years, he compiled nearly 3900 phenomenal results that leave even the best mathematical brains of today in sheer awe and wonder!
+Although he lived for a short span of 32 years, he compiled nearly 3900 phenomenal results that leave even the best mathematical brains of today in sheer awe!

 The French philosopher and scholar, Rene Descartes, was well-known for his method of expressing geometric shapes in the form of algebraic equation.
 It was because of Rene Descartes that we got introduced to the beautiful branch of co-ordinate geometry.
 The Cartesian coordinates, in fact, refer to his name.
 Besides this, Rene has contributed significantly in the field of optics and energy conservation.

 Carl F. Gauss, a German expert, known as Princeps mathematicorum meaning, "the Prince of Mathematicians" or "the foremost of mathematicians" was a child prodigy and a genius.
 Carl F. Gauss made path-breaking contributions in fields, like set theory, statistics, differential analysis, geophysics, electrostatics, number theory, and astronomy.
 He proved the fundamental theorem of Algebra and also contributed to number theory.